 Securing a campground reservation in the summer can feel like searching for a needle in a haystack.
 Fortunately, there are some smaller first-come, first-served options available for families.
 Local state park and state forests will often have campgrounds that do not require advance planning.
 A campground with a water element such as a lake or a river will keep kids busy for hours.
 Check out this article for tent, yurt or RV camping, or our recommendations for kid-friendly camping spots near Portland.

 Sleep In Comfort

 Most tents are sized according the number of people they can sleep.
-With small children, you afford can fudge this a bit; now that my two kids are 6 and 7, however, we are making the transition from a two-person to a three-person tent for our family of three.
+With small children, you can afford to fudge this a bit; now that my two kids are 6 and 7, however, we are making the transition from a two-person to a three-person tent for our family of three.
 A tent with rain fly is crucial here in the Pacific Northwest.
 If we didn’t camp in the rain occasionally, we might never go camping!
 Also, if you’ve never set up a tent before, a practice round of setting it up in your backyard or at a park on a picnic can help you get the hang of it with less pressure on your actual trip.